OpenID for European Digital Identity: An architectural analysis of user-centric identity management: Summary and conclusion

-On an individual level the regulations fall equally short of their goal.
-As we also discussed in Section~\ref{sec-recentral}, because of the exclusory ecosystem, \emph{people are severely restricted} in what to do with their personal information.
-Being restricted to registered parties, they \emph{cannot freely choose} which issuers and verifiers to interact with, even if the desired parties technically support the necessary architecture.
-This result is hardly the promised \emph{`user-oriented identity management'} in which individuals are in any way \emph{`in charge'}.
-Moreover, given the regulations' increased requirements for \emph{logging and preserve information} -- and disclosing some of it to government institutions -- this tendency towards re-centralization poses the additional risk of \emph{monitoring citizens' behavior and interests}, regardless of the privacy-preserving capabilities of the chosen technical framework.
+Towards individual people, the regulations fall equally short of their goal.
+As we discussed in Section~\ref{sec-recentral}, the exclusory ecosystem \emph{severely restricts people} in what they can do with their personal information.
+Because the ecosystem is limited to registered parties, they \emph{cannot freely choose} which issuers and verifiers to interact with, even if the latter meet all technical requirements.
+Such an ecosystem thus hardly fulfills the promise of \emph{user-oriented identity management} in which individuals are \emph{in charge}.
+Moreover, given the regulations' increased requirements for \emph{logging and preserving information} -- and disclosing it to government institutions -- this tendency towards recentralization poses the additional risk of \emph{monitoring citizens' behavior and interests}, regardless of the privacy-preserving capabilities of the chosen technical framework.
 This stands in sharp contrast with other legal requirements (e.g., GDPR), and promises about the \emph{unlinkability} of correlating data.